-During the year ended 30 June 2019, no performance rights were issued and 7,000,000 performance rights issued on 9 February 2018 were exercised into ordinary shares by Key Management Personnel.
+At the date of this report there are no Performance Rights on issue.
+During the year ended 30 June 2020, no performance rights were issued and 4,000,000 performance rights issued on 9 February 2018 were exercised into ordinary shares by Key Management Personnel.
+On 30 June 2020 the remaining 19,000,000 performance rights expired.

-There have been no unissued shares or interests under option of any controlled entity within the economic entity during or since reporting date.
 Option and Performance Right holders do not have any rights to participate in any share issue or other interests in the Company or any other entity.